dawigit/qwiki/README.md

 `alt+w` shows/hides the search input box

-"USA" searches for the wikipedia article 'USA' in your default language
+"USA" searches for the Wikipedia article 'USA' in your default language

-"de:USA" searches for the wikipedia article 'USA' in german
+"de:USA" searches for the Wikipedia article 'USA' in german

-"ru:USA" searches for the wikipedia article 'USA' in russian
+"ru:USA" searches for the Wikipedia article 'USA' in russian

 "de:2:USA" searches… and displays the short version